 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have a history of hyperlipidemia (high fats in the blood), liver disease, multiple sclerosis, stomach or bowel problems (such as diverticulosis, perforations, or ulcers), tuberculosis, or a weak immune system.
-Tell your doctor if you have a fever, an infection, or a condition that may weaken your immune system, such as cancer or the use of steroid medicines.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, HIV or AIDS, an infection, high cholesterol, liver disease (including hepatitis B), multiple sclerosis, stomach or bowel problems (such as diverticulosis, perforations, ulcers), or an immune system problem.
+Tell your doctor if you have tuberculosis (TB), a history of TB, or have been in close contact with someone who has active TB.